Equations of tropical varieties: Scheme-theoretic tropicalization

 \section{Scheme-theoretic tropicalization}

 Let $\nu\co k \to \T$ be a nontrivially valued field.
 The usual set-theoretic tropicalization is a map,

-Given $Z\subset k^n$, the set $\trop(Z)$ can be described either as the topological closure (in the Euclidean topology) of the image of $Z$ under coordinate-wise valuation, or as the intersection of the set-theoretic bend loci of the coefficient-wise valuations of the polynomials in the defining ideal of $Z$, and if $Z$ is a linear subspace then $\trop(Z)$ is a $\T$-submodule.
+Given $Z\subset k^n$, the set $\trop(Z)$ can be described either as the Euclidean closure of the image of $Z$ under coordinate-wise valuation, or as the intersection of the set-theoretic bend loci of the coefficient-wise valuations of the polynomials in the defining ideal $I_Z$ of $Z$: